Evenlii/Evenlii.github.io/_projects/1_project.md

 ## Publication

 We are now preparing a manuscript for submission to *Biometrics*, and an open-source R package 'SAPUL' will be published soon.
 I've presented the poster at the Summer Research Showcased hosted by the Data Science Institute at the Univerity of Toronto.
-Check the link here.
+Check the poster here.